opsone-ch/documentation/www/support.md

 ## Hotline

-Please us [E-Mail](mailto:support@snowflake.ch) to contact us if possible, so we are able to handle and/or priorize your request better.
+Please use [E-Mail](mailto:support@snowflake.ch) to contact whenever possible.
+That way, we are able to handle and/or priorize your request better.

-For emergencies or difficult inquiries, you can also contact us by phone:
+However, you can contact us by phone of course:

 +41 58 680 32 40